okx/okexchain-docs/building-modules/wasm-module/bytecraft.md

 - Builds, optimizes, and stores the wasm code on the blockchain.
 - Instantiates the contract.

-As you can see the `config.json` file, There predefined three networks for you:
+As you can see the `config.json` file in the project, There predefined three networks for you:

 ```json
 {